porplax/auto-highlighter/README.md

 python -m highlighter analyze -i "PATH/TO/VIDEO"
 ```

-Whenever the tool begins analyzing, it will place all generated clips in Use the `--help` option to see what else you
+Whenever the tool begins analyzing, it will place all generated clips in `highlights` folder, or
+in the folder you set the highlighter to place the clips at.
+Use the `--help` option to see what else you
 can do!
 It is very customizable.

 ### adjusting to get the best results